 Now that you know how to track developer productivity and identify areas for improvement, you need a platform that can also help you improve.
 Improving developer productivity starts with developer workflow optimization, which means helping developers shave time off non-coding tasks through automation and get back to doing what makes them happy, coding.

 But don’t take our word for it.
-Check out how our customer, Hippo, increases productivity using LinearB.
+Check out how our customer, Syngenta, uses LinearB to increase developer productivity and predictability.